davidralphlewis/binaryephemera/_notes/Autotelic.md

 ---
 title: "Autotelic"
 layout: note
-date: 02-08-2022
+date: 2022-08-02
-last_modified_at: 2023-12-08 12:10

 ---

 Doing something just for the sake of it.

 Making art works better when you aren't seeking external validation.
-It becomes more like [[Art is Play| play.]]
+It becomes more like [[Art-is-Play| play.]]

 > I feel that the most intrinsically rewarding types of activities are "autotelic" activities
 >